 Colocation hosting is an important solution for some businesses, especially those using highly specialized computer equipment.
 A few examples spring immediately to mind.
 One of those is the financial services industry that needs the physical security, power, and connectivity but has large technical teams and capital expenditure budgets to pay for specialized hardware.

 The term “cloud” is greatly over-used these days.
 But cloud technology has some real advantages.
 And there is a difference between regular “cloud servers,” so-called private-clouds, and the public clouds we are discussing here.
 We are setting aside those topics because they are not necessarily applicable to deciding “where” to put your company website or application.
 So, we are going to stick the public clouds as a hosting service.

 Simply put, public clouds are large datacenters – and even multiple datacenters – that operate as one giant network.
 Customers purchase virtualized servers, but the best way to think about a public cloud is as a way of purchasing resources, including processing power, memory, storage, and connectivity.
-In fact, this is the primary economic driver of cloud’s success in the marketplace.
-The focus has shifted so far toward the allocation of individual resources that an entire new form of cloud configuration has emerged – so-called “serverless computing” (read our article on serverless computing).
+In fact, this is the primary economic driver of the cloud’s success in the marketplace.
+The focus has shifted so far toward the allocation of individual resources that an entirely new form of cloud configuration has emerged – so-called “serverless computing”.

 Previously, customers needed to purchase resources in fixed units that aligned with specifically defined hosting plans or as they were made available by computer and server manufacturers.
 And they had to contract for those units for specific periods of time.
 In public clouds, individual customers can purchase resources in nearly any level or quantity needed and for nearly any amount of time.
 Therefore, customers buy and use resources more efficiently – buying what they need as they need it.
 This innovation makes resource utilization and costs much more economical in most use cases.